Join the Collective

 Like many animators with ideas, we were faced with several challenges.
 Besides the creative challenges, there were the technical challenges of getting workstation-class hardware in the hands of our artists, providing a place to collaborate, and how to get the show rendered in time.

 After some initial performance testing, we decided the time was right to try a cloud-based approach.
 Interesting, strange-but-true animal facts had been floating around the team and it seemed like a fun source of ideas so we decided to animate one!

 Like many animated films, Jason started with drawing storyboards to figure out how the idea would turn into a story.

 Our friend Sheila did some initial explorations in pencil of a character design for the mouse, Robyn.
-We then used photoshop to explore a bit off those initial designs.
+We then used photoshop to explore a bit of those initial designs.

-Next Jason modelled, rigged and set up the appearance for Robyn in Maya using only a browser to connect to DemoNet.
+Next Jason modeled, rigged and set up the appearance for Robyn in Maya using only a browser to connect to DemoNet.

 Similarly, Scott took advantage of the workstation-class 3D performance of DemoNet to animate Robyn in Maya.

 George lit the shots in Maya on DemoNet and rendered the shots using Arnold on EC2 instances running on Amazon Web Services.
 Below, George (left) and Jason look at some lighting renders on DemoNet.